 Such common immune-crippling features of twenty-first century life may allow microbes that normally live in your throat – but which are usually prevented from causing infection due to your normally-healthy immune system – to take advantage of your now weakened defenses.
 Thus, while unwise choices and actions can open the door to frequent sore throats, lifestyle choices more in harmony with our body can fortify us against them.

-Drinking enough (pure, room temperature) water.
+• drinking enough (pure, room temperature) water, and

 Important: If your throat is very inflamed when you look in the mirror (red, swollen tissues, possibly with white spots on the tonsils), and if you feel systemically ill (chills, fever, muscle aches, etc.), you should see your doctor to determine whether your throat infection is caused by Streptococcus bacteria.
 If any lab test your doctor performs confirms that you have a true “Strep throat,” respect this microbe – it can cause serious damage to your heart valves (rheumatic fever).

 If your physician prescribes that you take antibiotics to thoroughly eradicate the Streptococcus bacteria and help eliminate your chances for rheumatic fever complications, follow your physician’s advice and take the full course of antibiotics that were prescribed.
 At the conclusion of the course of antibiotics, restore the intestine’s healthy microbial balance by consuming non-dairy, mixed-strain acidophilus bacteria before each meal for 2 to 6 weeks (see my answer to a question about acidophilus).

 To help improve local conditions in the throat tissue, take advantage of an old fashioned remedy: GARGLING with a gentle soft-water solution.
 It really works!
 Why?